 |The Jolly Tomato||Purple Potato Chips|

-People have spotted Okinawan Yams using the Specialty Produce app for iPhone and Android.
+People have shared Okinawan Yams using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Zion Market - ZionmartNear Irvine, California, United States

 About 469 days ago, 1/24/20

 99 Ranch Market Near San Diego, CA, United States